Pipoline/rocket-python/README.md

 ##### Sending a message

-You'll first need to get the _id of the room you want to send a message to.
-Currently, Rocket can only send messages to *public* rooms.
+You'll first need to get the `_id` of the room you want to send a message to.

     api.send_message('Your message', room_id)